Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Constructing the upper bounds on one-way key rates with help of the CC attack

-where for simplicity we also omit the notation $(A \to B|A')$ and instead write ``prep.'' in the subscript to denote a particular preprocessing map $A \to A'$.
+where for simplicity we also omit the notation $(A \to B|A')$ and instead introduce another subscript $\bullet$, within which we will denote the particular preprocessing map $A \to A'$ being employed---e.g.~``det''/``rand'' or ``n.p.'' for deterministic/random binning or noisy preprocessing, respectively.
 In the following, we refer to $H(A'|B)$ as the EC-term and to $H(A'|E)$ as the PA-term.

-Having determined the local weight of the correlation $\pABobs(a,b|x,y)$ ---which includes all the possible inputs $x$ and $y$--- the calculation of the EC- and PA-terms depends only on the tripartite distribution conditioned the key settings $\xk$ and $\yk$, i.e., $\pABE(a,b,e|\xk, \yk)$.
+Having determined the local weight of the correlation $\pABobs(a,b|x,y)$---which includes all the possible inputs $x$ and $y$---the calculation of the EC- and PA-terms depends only on the tripartite distribution conditioned the key settings $\xk$ and $\yk$, i.e.~$\pABE(a,b,e|\xk, \yk)$.
 Therefore, for simplicity, we adopt the following notation, dropping the \{$\xk$, $\yk$\} labels:

 where the corresponding marginals satisfy $\mathsf{P}_{a}^{\mathrm{A}}=\sum_{b}\mathsf{P}_{ab}$ and $\mathsf{P}_{b}^{\mathrm{B}}=\sum_{a}\mathsf{P}_{ab}$, and $Q(a, b|\xk, \yk)$, $Q(a|\xk)$, $Q(b|\yk)$ denote the ideal probabilities of obtaining measurement outcomes $a$ and $b$ in case of perfect detection efficiency and visibility, $\eta = V = 1$, after Alice and Bob have chosen the key settings $\xk$ and $\yk$.